tpiliposian/audits/README.md

 ## Bug Bounty

-TBD
+TBA

 > **Note:** This portfolio is a work in progress, continually updated to reflect ongoing contributions and experiences.
-Please note that this is not the final version and will be updated regularly to include new achievements and projects.